bonamoogy/FolderFileSaver/example/README.md

         print(result);
 }

-// if you don't need to check
+// if you don't need to check permission
 // just do like this
 void saveFileNotCheckPermission() async
 {